SoftwareHeritage/swh-journal/docs/journal-clients.rst

 in order to efficiently process all existing objects, and process new objects as they come.

-Some journal clients, such as :ref:`swh-dataset <swh-dataset>` only read existing objects and stop when they are done.
+Some journal clients, such as :ref:`swh-export <swh-export>` only read existing objects and stop when they are done.

 Other journal clients, such as the :ref:`mirror <swh-storage>` are expected to